Footloose: Plot

-Later that night, someone (most likely Chuck) throws a brick with the words, "Burn in Hell," through a window at Ren's house.
+Someone throws a brick through Ren's window with the words, "Burn in Hell".
 When his uncle criticizes Ren's outspoken behavior, Ethel tells Ren that though his actions cost her her job, he should stand up for what he believes is right.

 With Ariel's help, Ren goes before the town council to advocate revoking the anti-dancing law.
-He reads several Bible verses and cites the scriptural significance of dancing as a way to rejoice, exercise, and celebrate.
-Although Reverend Moore is moved, the council votes against Ren's proposal.
-Vi, who supports the movement, tells Moore that he cannot be everyone's father and is hardly one to Ariel.
+He reads Bible verses and cites the scriptural significance of dancing to rejoice, exercise, and celebrate.
+Though Reverend Moore is moved, the council ultimately votes against Ren.
+Vi supports Ren and tells Shaw that he cannot be everyone's father and that he is hardly one to Ariel.

-Despite further discussion with Ren about his own family losses and Ariel telling her father she is not a virgin, Rev. Moore does not change his stance.
-The next day, he finds members of his congregation burning library books that they claim endanger the town's youth.
-Realizing the situation has become uncontrollable, Moore stops the book burners, chastises them, and sends them home.
+Despite discussing with Ren his own family losses and Ariel telling her father she is not a virgin, Reverend Moore does not change his stance.
+He finds members of his congregation burning library books that they claim endanger the town's youth.
+Moore chastises the book burners and sends them home.

-The following Sunday, Reverend Moore asks his congregation to pray for the high school students putting on the prom, being held in a grain mill just yards over the county line and beyond Bomont's jurisdiction.
-On prom night, Moore and Vi listen from outside the mill.
-Chuck and his friends arrive, attacking Willard; Ren arrives in time to even the odds and knocks out Chuck.
-Ren, Ariel, Willard and Rusty rejoin the party and happily dance the night away.
+That Sunday, Reverend Moore asks his congregation to pray for the students putting on the prom in a grain mill just over the county line beyond Bomont's jurisdiction, thereby signifying his consent for the dance, to the students’ delight.

+On prom night, Moore and Vi listen outside the mill.
+The high school students, sitting on benches as the music plays, finally begin dancing when Ren and Ariel arrive and take the dance floor.
+Chuck and his friends arrive to ruin the prom and attack Ren.
+They begin assaulting Willard, who only starts fighting after his date Rusty’s consent.
+Ren joins the fight to help Willard and knocks Chuck unconscious.
+Ren, Ariel, Willard and Rusty rejoin the prom and dance the night away.